aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

-# Lab 1: Transcribing audio with the console
+# Lab 1: Transcribe audio with the console

 ## Introduction
 In this session, we will help users get familiar with OCI Speech and teach them how to use our services via the cloud console.